5 Estimate Terms and Conditions for Your Small Business

 - Advice and consultation by email as necessary

-- Any additional work requested that isn’t covered in the original brief will be quoted separately and added to the original invoice.
+- Any additional work requested not covered in the original brief will be quoted separately and added to the original invoice

-The Brief will be supplied by the client and must clearly outline the project requirements.
-We suggest that you download, complete and return our briefing form to ensure that We have all the necessary requirements beforehand.
+A brief will be supplied by the client and must clearly outline the project requirements.
+We suggest you download, complete, and return our briefing form to ensure that we have all the requirements before work begins.